 High hopes may not always mean high-quality produce, but in Melissa’s case, it means a high-quality farmer.

-Please help us congratulate Melissa on her achievements by commenting below, “like” True Vine Farm on Facebook, and checking out their website!
+Please help us congratulate Melissa on her achievements by commenting below, “like” True Vine Farm on Facebook!